deverl/player_server/README.md

 You can use the makefile to build the Docker container and start it.
 Here are some of the make commands you can use.

 ```
+make run         # Builds the executable and runs it

+make runr        # Builds the executable and runs with gin in release mode

 make up_build    # Builds the executables, composes a Docker image, and starts it in Docker

 make down        # Stops the Docker images

 make up          # Does docker-compose up -d without building executables
 ```